DiscD/ESX-AmbulanceMDT/README.md

 Made by DiscD | ziv#7570

 # Information
-• Paramedics form.
+• Paramedics form.\n
-• Synced & Good animation.
+• Synced & Good animation.\n
 • Get all of injured information about patients.
 • Nice UI & Synced to 'ambulance' job.